March 23 2018

 I think they can easily expect something really exciting, diverse and way over the top.
 I tend to put a lot of energy into my sets and that energy usually bounces back and I think thats why I get such a buzz from playing in front of crowds.

-Sydney wonderkid Leotrix returns once more to ravage our eardrums with his latest sub-rattling, neck-breaking bass beast, 'Radar'.
+Sydney wonderkid Leotrix returns once more to ravage our eardrums with his latest sub-rattling, neck-breaking bass beast, 'Swimboy'.
 Armed to the teeth with eclectic musicality and penetrating drums, this weapon shreds with full force as upshots of distorted bass modulations and splashes of arpeggiated synths resonate across 4 minutes of brutal mayhem.
 Is that Leotrix?
 You're damn right it is!